hweecat/datadiaries/content/2020-02-05-plotly-table-color.md

     E      Count               2.0    3.0    5.0
            Total Amount ($)  179.0  171.0  350.0

-The DataFrame has the following indexing properties: 2 levels of column indices and 2 levels of row indices.
+The DataFrame has the following hierarchial indexing properties: 2 levels of column indices and 2 levels of row indices.

+For the column indices:

 :::python
     >> df_unstack.columns